 Both crowdfunding videos and investor videos have the same goal – to raise money for the company.
-However, because the audiences and stakes differ, you need a unique approach to each of these fundraising ideas.
+However, because the audiences and stakes differ, you need a unique approach to each of these fundraising strategies.

 Below, you will find the guidelines for both.
 Alternatively, if you are a fully-funded startup with a tested product ready to hit the market, you can skip ahead to the last part of this article.

-There are many ways you can break this worn-down template.
+There are many ways you can improve this worn-down template.
 If you want to know how to market a product using a promotional video, the following steps will help you find the right approach for your crowdfunding campaign:

 The first step when it comes to creating a standout crowdfunding promotional video is to define your brand.
 As the saying goes, your brand is whatever your customer says it is.
 So start with asking yourself the questions your potential supporters may ask.

 Potential backers want to know your entire plan for the project – not just what they will receive for contributing.
 Once you have answers to these questions, you can decide how to best promote your crowdfunding campaign.